Hit & Run Accident Lawyers Serving Hialeah

 However, note that evidence used in convicting a defendant in a criminal trial can establish fault in a civil case and vice-versa.
 Our attorneys will explain in detail about how this works when you contact us.What Is the Statute of Limitations for a Hit-and-Run Case?

 Since a hit-and-run is a personal injury case, the Statute of Limitations law in other types of crashes applies.
-This means you have four years from the accident date to file a lawsuit.
+This means you have two years from the accident date to file a lawsuit.
 The time starts counting from the day the crash happened.
 For a fatal hit-and-run collision, the period is two years, and time counts from when the victim died.What Is the Role of a Hialeah Hit-and-Run Car Accident Lawyer?

 Hit-and-run collisions are different from other types of car accidents.
 Here, not only are you dealing with injuries and vehicle damages, but also finding the at-fault driver.
 The case might also be one where you can file a compensation claim after the police apprehend the driver.

 Handling all these alone would increase stress, hence the relevance of a hit-and-run accident attorney.
 But what exactly is the role of the lawyer?
 What can they do that you can’t do yourself?
 Below, we discuss the crucial role of a hit-and-run lawyer.Proving Liability

 If the police identify and arrest the hit-and-run driver, a lawyer can help prove liability.
 Our attorneys will establish all the legal requirements to show that the motorist caused the crash.
 Proving liability is technical and requires an in-depth understanding of personal injury laws, something our legal team possesses.Gathering Evidence

 An experienced attorney knows proving liability goes beyond oral testimony; it requires evidence.
 The latter includes medical reports, police reports, photos from the crash scene, video footage, and witness statements.
 Our lawyers know how to find and put together relevant evidence.